husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ### c. robot based on CORE2-ROS controller ###

 1. Install <a href="https://files.husarion.com/ros-image-stable.img.xz">the newest Linux image for CORE2-ROS</a>  on the micro SD card (<a href="https://etcher.io/">Etcher</a> is a great tool to do this).
-Then attach that micro SD card back to your CORE2-ROS single board computer slot.
+Then put that micro SD card back in your CORE2-ROS single board computer slot.
 2. Click hCfg button and turn CORE2-ROS on.
 Hold hCfg pressed until LR1 and LR2 will start blinking alternately
-3. Log into <a href="https://cloud.husarion.com">Husarion cloud in the browser</a>, click "Add new", choose a name for your robot (eg. "core2-robot"), and click "Next".
-You will see a QR code.
+3. Log into <a href="https://cloud.husarion.com">Husarion cloud in the web browser</a>, click "Add new", choose a name for your robot (eg. "core2-robot"), and click "Next".
+You will see a QR code appear.
 4. Install hConfig - Husarion config app for  <a href="https://play.google.com/store/apps/details?id=com.husarion.configtool2">Android</a> or  <a href="https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8">iOS</a> .
 5. Connect your smartphone to a Wi-Fi network hosted by your CORE2-ROS (password: "husarion") and run hConfig.
-Wizard will guide you through a configuration process.
-On the last step you will scan a QR code displayed in the web browser (see step 3.)
+Wizard will guide you through the configuration process.
+In the last step you will scan a QR code displayed in the web browser (see step 3.)
-6. After the process you should see a "core2-robot" in your Husarion cloud account:
+6. After the process is finished you should see a "core2-robot" under your Husarion cloud account:

 <img src="/assets/img/husarnet/cloud_robot.PNG" alt="cloud robot" style="border:1px solid LightGray">

-## Create a Virtual Robot ##
+## Creating a Virtual Robot ##

 1. Click "Edit" button next to "ubuntu-vm" and select "Link to virtual robot".
 Select "Create new virtual robot" and choose a name, eg. "myVirtualRobot"
 <img src="/assets/img/husarnet/virtual_robot.PNG" alt="virtual robot 1" style="border:1px solid LightGray">
-2. Click "Add" button and you will see:
+2. Click "Add" button and you will see the following box:
 <img src="/assets/img/husarnet/virtual_robot2.PNG" alt="virtual robot 2" style="border:1px solid LightGray">
-3. Now click "Add component" and add your smartphone and robot to a "myVirtualRobot".
-When work will be done you will see:
+3. Now click "Add component" and add your smartphone and robot to "myVirtualRobot".
+After completing those steps you will see your components listed as below:
 <img src="/assets/img/husarnet/virtual_robot3.PNG" alt="virtual robot 3" style="border:1px solid LightGray">
 4. Now select which of the virtual robot components will run "ROS master" node ('roscore' command).
 In this project "ubuntu-vm" runs ROS master:
 <img src="/assets/img/husarnet/select-ros-master.png" alt="select ROS master" style="border:1px solid LightGray">

-## How to communicate between Virtual Robot elements ##
+## Communicating between Virtual Robot elements ##

-Open a terminal inside CORE2-ROS (host: core2-robot) or a virtual machine (host: ubuntu-vm) and type:
+Open a terminal inside CORE2-ROS (host: core2-robot) or the virtual machine (host: ubuntu-vm) and type in:

 * `ping6 hostname` - ping other device inside a virtual robot

 * `ssh hostname` - SSH other device inside a virtual robot

-## Program CORE2-ROS ##
+## Programing CORE2-ROS ##

-On start we have to program the CORE2-ROS using the following code.
-Web IDE in cloud.husarion.com or Visual Studio Code with Husarion extension is recommended to do that.
+First we have to program the CORE2-ROS using the following code.
+Web IDE at cloud.husarion.com or Visual Studio Code with Husarion extension are recommended for doing that.

 <script src="https://gist.github.com/DominikN/2d07b385c6f9ed20339dc924a4be5fe1.js"></script>

-## Setup ROS workspace inside the virtual machine ##
+## Setting up ROS workspace inside the virtual machine ##

-Now open terminal on your ROS_MASTER device and run:
+Now open the terminal on your ROS_MASTER device and run:

 ```
 roscore